seedinvest/coffeescript-style-guide/README.md

 <a name="idioms"/>
 ## Idioms

-- Readability counts.
-- Consistency counts.
-- DRY counts.
+From [Zen of Python][zen-of-python]:

+- Beautiful is better than ugly.
 - Explicit is better than implicit.
 - Simple is better than complex.
 - Complex is better than complicated.
+- Flat is better than nested.
+- Sparse is better than dense.
+- Readability counts.
+- Special cases aren't special enough to break the rules.
+- Although practicality beats purity.
 - If the implementation is hard to explain, it's a bad idea.
 - If the implementation is easy to explain, it may be a good idea.

+And more:

+- Consistency counts.
+- DRY counts.

+### Readability

 Strive for readability.
 Your code is going to be written once, but read many, many times.